Adam-Alive/name-the-flag-game/TESTING.md

 I have used the recommended [JShint Validator](https://jshint.com) to validate all of my JS files.

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-If using modern JavaScript (ES6) methods, then make sure to include the following line at the very top of every single JavaScript file (this should remain in your files for submission):

-    /* jshint esversion: 11 */

-If you are also including jQuery (`$`), then the updated format will be:

-    /* jshint esversion: 11, jquery: true */

-This allows the JShint validator to recognize modern ES6 methods, such as:
-`let`, `const`, `template literals`, `arrow functions (=>)`, etc.

-**IMPORTANT**: External resources

-Sometimes we'll write JavaScript that imports variables from other files, such as an array of questions from `questions.js`, which are used within the main `script.js` file elsewhere.
-If that's the case, the JShint validation tool doesn't know how to recognize unused variables that would normally be imported locally in your code.
-These warnings are acceptable to showcase on your screenshots.

-The same thing applies when using external libraries such as Stripe, Leaflet, Bootstrap, Materialize, etc..
-To instantiate these components, we need to use their respective declarator.
-Again, the JShint validation tool would flag these as undefined/unused variables.
-These warnings are acceptable to showcase on your screenshots.

-Sample JS code validation documentation (tables are extremely helpful!):

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 | File | Screenshot | Notes |
 | --- | --- | --- |